lynnlangit/gcp-for-bioinformatics/5_Serverless_Compute_with_Functions/2_Serverless_CloudRun.md

  - State is NOT automatically saved after the function is invoked.
 If you need to persist information, then you must write the logic to save the output to files (bucket) or a database and then to retrieve that information in a later part of the workflow

 ### How to do this
- - Write and test your function code
+ - WRITE and test your function code
- - Build a docker image w/that code by running 'docker build....' on a DOCKERFILE
+ - BUILD a docker image w/that code by running 'docker build....' on a DOCKERFILE
- - Register your docker container image in Google Container Registry
+ - REGISTER your docker container image in Google Container Registry
- - Associate your image to CloudRun
+ - ASSOCIATE your image to CloudRun
- - Test and monitor your service
+ - TEST (invoke) and monitor your service

 ### How to verify you've done it
- - Invoke the function manually or via a test script
+ - INVOKE the function manually or via a test script
- - Read the Stackdriver logs to see the result of the function invocation
+ - REVIEW the Stackdriver logs to see the result of the function invocation

 ### Other Things to Know
  - Serverless patterns are often used for workloads that have spikes in demand